 Usually, the vaccine is given in the upper arm – specifically the deltoid muscle.
 The thigh is another option, but it’s often only used for young children.
 These vaccine locations are the safest places to receive an intramuscular injection because they have very few nerves and blood vessels.
 Most vaccines are given in the arm muscle because it allows the medication to be absorbed into the bloodstream very quickly.

 If your COVID-19 vaccine requires a second dose, you can receive it in either arm.

 What’s the Needle Like for the COVID-19 Vaccine?

-The needle used for the COVID-19 vaccine is the exact same size as what’s used for other routine vaccines – like the flu shot.
+The needle used for the COVID-19 vaccine in adults is the exact same size as what’s used for other routine vaccines – like the flu shot.
 It usually measures just one inch.
 Like getting the flu shot, the injection of the COVID-19 vaccine should cause little or no pain.

 If you tend to tense up during vaccines, take a moment before your COVID-19 vaccine to take a deep breath and relax your arm.
 That might help reduce the soreness at the injection site.